Your Tetraktys Spread

 The Light Card represents the cosmic force which is guiding you towards fulfillment.

-The Six of Wands Reversed
+The Tower Reversed

 The Dark Card represents the cosmic reaction to your being.

-Three of Pentacles
+Four of Pentacles

 The Premise represents the factors that form the the foundation for the entire spread.